 This post may include affiliate links, view our disclosure policy for details.

 The name of the stitch makes it sound a bit intimidating.
+To be honest, even “sewing crochet pieces together” sounds difficult.
 But it is really, really easy.
 I wish I had known that when I started crocheting garments.
 I would have learned it a lot sooner.

 In this video I show you step by step how to crochet the easy mattress stitch.
 I also give you tips on making your seam extra invisible.

 I used to seam my crochet pieces together with a whip stitch because it was easy and I already knew the technique from sewing.

 But the mattress stitch is just as easy and lies a lot flatter.
 It also doesn’t create an indent down the side of the garment like the whip stitch.

 Once I learned the mattress stitch I started using it to seam all of my crochet garments.